One Step at a Time

 Physical Therapy Helps Young Stroke Patient Walk Again

-Most 10 year old boys take for granted the ability to walk up a flight of stairs, but Javier (“Junior”) is not your typical fifth grader.
+Most boys take for granted the ability to walk up a flight of stairs, but Junior is not your typical fifth grader.
 He’s taking life one step at a time with the help of the pediatric rehabilitation staff at Northwestern Medicine Delnor Hospital.

 It was a long road back to recovery, and this time, specialists referred Junior to Northwestern Medicine for more comprehensive pediatric care, close to home.
 That’s when he started working with Joe Madonia, DPT, physical therapist at Northwestern Medicine Delnor Hospital Pediatric Outpatient Rehabilitation Clinic.

-Junior first attended physical therapy at Central DuPage Hospital and then switched to Delnor Hospital’s Pediatric Rehabilitation Clinic, when it opened in August 2017.
-The 3,000 square foot clinic provides rehabilitation services for children who experience delays as a result of illness, injuries, birth defects or other conditions, and features colorful pediatric artwork, vibrant lighting and child-sized amenities.
+The 3,000-square-foot Pediatric Rehabilitation Clinic provides rehabilitation services for children who experience delays as a result of illness, injuries, birth defects or other conditions, and features colorful pediatric artwork, vibrant lighting and child-sized amenities.

-For over a year now, Junior has attended weekly physical therapy sessions, with Madonia and Laura Ballines, a Northwestern Medicine interpreter, who helps the Solorzano family communicate with the therapists.
+For more than a year now, Junior has attended weekly physical therapy sessions with Madonia and Laura Ballines, a Northwestern Medicine interpreter who helps the Solorzano family communicate with the therapists.

-Junior is now able to take a few unaided steps using a cane, and he no longer relies on oxygen.
-He’s starting to use his left hand and he can push up out of his wheelchair and bed.
+Junior is now able to take a few unaided steps using a cane, and he no longer relies on an oxygen tank.
+He’s starting to use his left hand, and he can push up out of his wheelchair and bed.
 This fall, Junior will attend elementary school four days a week, where he receives 30 minutes of therapy.
-He will miss school one day a week in order to attend therapy sessions with Madonia and other therapists at Delnor Hospital.
+He will miss school one day a week to attend therapy sessions with Madonia and other therapists at Delnor Hospital.

 “Joe is an excellent therapist.
 The improvement in Junior is huge.
-It is very helpful to have these services so close to home,” says his father, Javier.
+It is very helpful to have these services so close to home,” says Junior's father, Javier.

-The pediatric outpatient rehabilitation clinic is ensuring children like Junior lead a full and satisfying life at home and in school, explains Madonia.
+The Delnor Hospital Pediatric Rehabilitation Clinic is ensuring children like Junior lead a full and satisfying life at home and in school, explains Madonia.
 “Junior was so immobile before, and he’s come such a long way.
 His progress shows how a dedicated clinic can make a difference.”